nathanchess/Firebase-Login-System/README.md

 **Note: You will need to adjust the functions within AuthContext if you are not using Firebase.**

-## Note:
+## PSA

-Edit the .env.local file with your own local dependancies to access your production and development database.
+You will need to edit the .env.local file with your own local dependancies to access your production and development database.